Meet Our Staff and Leadership

 National Director of Member Services

 I began working over 15 years ago as a part-time employee for TSSUS.
 In 2008, I attended my first conference and met so many with TS, their families, and their friends.
 My passion for helping others began in my early years as I found myself compassionate and a friend to everyone.
 I spend much of my workday helping people navigate the many resources TSSUS offers, connecting people to peers and TS experts, and often just listening when someone needs individual support.
-Outside of work, I love spending time with my children, thrift shopping, fishing with my husband, Jimmy, and cuddling with my dogs, Paisley, and Lily.
-I attended Alvin Community College and was involved in alliances/clubs such as ACC Student Ambassadors and Active Minds where I found my “fit” for helping others.
+Outside of work, I enjoy spending time with my children, thrifting, fishing with my husband, Jimmy, and cuddling with my dogs, Paisley and Lily.
+I attended Alvin Community College and was involved in alliances/clubs such as ACC Student Ambassadors and Active Minds, where I found my “fit” for helping others.

 Becky Brown